 The key was dismantling the building, and Frank T. Greenleaf of Westport Island sawed the building into a total of nine pieces, four for the structure and five for the massive roof with seven-foot overhangs.
 Even the bricks from the chimney were dismantled.

-On February 3, 4, and 5, 1964 the nine pieces were each loaded one at a time.
-A total of nine trips, three per day, crawled at a snail’s pace on the backs of flatbeds up Route 1 to Brunswick, Route 24 through Brunswick, back to Route 1 through Bath and Wiscasset and finally to Route 27.
-State Police Troopers accompanied the entourage stopping traffic and guiding the way.
+Over three days in 1964, on February 3, 4, and 5, 1964, the nine pieces were individually loaded, one at a time.
+In a total of nine trips, three per day, the piecemeal property crawled at a snail’s pace on the backs of flatbeds up Route 1 to Brunswick, Route 24 through Brunswick, back to Route 1 through Bath and Wiscasset and finally to Route 27.
+State Police Troopers accompanied the entourage, stopping traffic and guiding the way.
 According to legend, the employees at Bath Iron Works all left their stations to come watch the spectacle of the huge pieces narrowly clearing the bridge at one time with just two inches of clearance.
 Once in Boothbay, the building was re-erected where it remains today.

 When it opened to the public in 1965 it became Maine’s first public railway museum.